 - 30. The Agency notified all adjoining landowners and other parties when the application was received in September 2015.
-Following this notice, five comment letters were received, citing concerns regarding public and private access, subdivision design, and the then-proposed future development of multi-family residential units on lots 42 and 43.
-After consultation with Agency staff, the applicant re-designed the proposal to address these concerns. - 31.
-On June 20, 2018, the Agency notified all adjoining landowners and other parties and published a Notice of Complete Permit Application in the Environmental Notice Bulletin, as required by the Adirondack Park Agency Act.
-One telephone call was received requesting confirmation that the future development of multifamily residential units on lots 42 and 43 had been removed from the proposal.
-Two additional comments were received that raised concerns regarding potential impacts to Outlet Brook and area wildlife, and stormwater maintenance.
+Following this notice, five comment letters were received, citing concerns regarding public and private access, subdivision design, and the then-proposed future development of multi-family residential units on Lots 42 and 43.
+After consultation with Agency staff, the applicant redesigned the proposal to address these concerns. - 31.
+On June 20, 2018 the Agency notified all adjoining landowners and other parties and published a Notice of Complete Permit Application in the Environmental Notice Bulletin, as required by the Adirondack Park Agency Act.
+One telephone call was received requesting confirmation that the future development of multifamily residential units on Lots 42 and 43 had been removed from the proposal.
+One additional comments was received that raised concerns regarding potential impacts to Outlet Brook and area wildlife.